deadsy/sdfx/README.md

  4. Preview the STL output in an STL viewer (e.g. http://www.meshlab.net/)
  5. Print the STL file if you like it enough.

-[SDFX-UI](https://github.com/Yeicor/sdfx-ui) allows faster development iterations, replacing steps 3 and 4 until the final build.
+[SDF Viewer Go](https://github.com/Yeicor/sdf-viewer-go) or [SDFX-UI](https://github.com/Yeicor/sdfx-ui) allow faster development iterations, replacing steps 3 and 4 until the final build.

 ## Why?
  * SDFs make CSG easy.